USTakAssociation/playtak-api/README.md

 ## Test

-You can run tests for each of the apps
+You can run tests for each of the apps:

 ```bash
 cd ./api